AutoMoT: A Unified Vision-Language-Action Model with Asynchronous Mixture-of-Transformers for End-to-End Autonomous Driving: Appendix for AutoMoT.

 \subsection{Decision-Making Benchmark Results}

-\paragraph{Decision Benchmark on NuSync Dataset.} In this section, we report the quantitative result of decision-making over the dataset constructed by ourselves, as mentioned in Section~\ref{para:decision}.
+\paragraph{Decision Benchmark on NuSync Dataset.} In this section, we report the quantitative results of decision-making over the dataset constructed by ourselves, as mentioned in Section~\ref{para:decision}.
 The decision space consists of lateral actions, including \emph{turn left}, \emph{slight left}, \emph{go straight}, \emph{slight right}, \emph{turn right}, and longitudinal actions, including \emph{accelerate}, \emph{slow}, \emph{keep}, and \emph{stop}, which contains consecutive meta-actions for three future time frames: 1s, 2s, 3s.
 Moreover, on top of this multi-frame decision-making dataset, we additionally construct an asynchronous version by decoupling the temporal alignment between semantic reasoning and action prediction.
 Specifically, the decoupled set contains asynchronous samples with one-step asynchrony (0.5\,s) and two-step asynchrony (1.0\,s).
-We then evaluate both AutoMoT (decoupled inference with a persistent KV cache) and a coupled variant (AutoMoT-S) that disables the KV cache and runs UE and AE at the same frequency, recomputing all outputs at every step, and the results are shown in Table~\ref{tab:async_decision}.
-We observe that the accuracy gap remains negligible, indicating that KV-cache reuse preserves semantic and temporal coherence across timesteps.
-Importantly, this negligible loss in accuracy is accompanied by up to a 7.6$\times$ increase in inference frequency compared to the synchronized setting, demonstrating the efficiency advantage of the proposed asynchronous VLA design.
+We then evaluate both AutoMoT (default asynchronous setup) and a coupled variant (AutoMoT-S) that disables the KV cache and runs UE and AE at the same frequency, recomputing all outputs at every step, and the results are shown in Table~\ref{tab:async_decision}.
+We observe that although temporal asynchrony introduces additional uncertainty, the accuracy drop remains marginal, suggesting that KV-cache reuse effectively preserves semantic and temporal coherence across timesteps.

-\paragraph{Decision Benchmark on Senna Dataset.} In order to confirm the superiority of AutoMoT, we further evaluate decision-making performance on the meta-action benchmark constructed by Senna~\cite{senna}. lAccording to the original setting, Senna defines discrete meta-action labels by analyzing future trajectories, where longitudinal actions are categorized into \emph{stop}, \emph{accelerate}, \emph{decelerate}, and \emph{constant-speed} based on velocity variations, while lateral actions are categorized into \emph{left/right turn}, \emph{left/right lane change}, and \emph{straight} based on lateral displacement and heading changes.
+\paragraph{Decision Benchmark on Senna Dataset.} In order to confirm the superiority of AutoMoT, we further evaluate decision-making performance on the Senna meta-action benchmark constructed on nuScenes by following Senna~\cite{senna}.
+According to the original setting, Senna defines discrete meta-action labels by analyzing future trajectories, where longitudinal actions are categorized into \emph{stop}, \emph{accelerate}, \emph{decelerate}, and \emph{constant-speed} based on velocity variations, while lateral actions are categorized into \emph{left/right turn}, \emph{left/right lane change}, and \emph{straight} based on lateral displacement and heading changes.
+These meta-action labels provide a structured abstraction of driving behaviors and enable systematic evaluation of high-level decision policies.